jdcfd/cuda-examples/SpMV_Fortran_OACC/README.md

 Fortran implementation of sparse matrix dense vector multiplication using OpenACC.
+The idea is to avoid using CUDA Fortran, where possible.
+This is an exercise to test if using OpenACC alone can be performant compared to an optimized library.

-Uses Thrust library for sorting data to convert COO matrix format to CSR.
+- cuSPARSE is used to validate results and compare performance.

-Uses cuSparse to validate results and compare performance.
+- Thrust C++ library is used for sorting data to convert COO matrix to CSR.